phunanon/Kuan/README.md

 `git clone --depth=1 https://github.com/phunanon/Kuan`
 Ensure CMake in installed on your system.
 Run `./init.sh`.
 If needing to subsequently recompile use `./make.sh`.
-Execute `./build/kuan` in the terminal.
+Execute `./build/kuan` in the terminal for the REPL,
+with a file path as the command-line argument to parse and execute,
+with `-r` as the second command-line argument to return last value.